xebia/essentials/no-test-no-bugfix.md

 ### Samples

 In a large code base of a longer running project a bug was logged on some parsing issue.
 A developer went into the code and changed the parser to deal differently with a certain character.
 A few weeks later another parsing issue was logged; another developer went in and changed the logic back.
 Both developers saw from the single example in the issue that their fix would solve the problem for the particular example.
-Then the first bug was reopened and the first developer got furious.
-He reverted the change that removed his check and committed.
+Then the first bug was reopened and the first developer got furious, reverted the change that removed the check and committed.
 Then a bit later the second bug was reopened.
 If only they both had created test cases there wouldn't have been a problem at all.

 ### References